-SCIE 201 | NATURAL SCIENCES FOR TODAY (3-0-3)
+SCIE 201 | LIFE SCIENCES FOR TODAY (3-0-3)

-Corequisite: ENGL 101 (students will not receive credit for both BIOL201 and SCIE201) | F, S, SI
+Corequisite: ENGL 101 (students will not receive credit for both BIOL 201 and SCIE 201) | F, S, SI

 This course introduces students to basics of life sciences including topics that address health and disease, the diversity of life on Earth, and the environment.
 The course integrates current issues to teach biological concepts.
 Topics covered include cellular structure, dietetics, genetics in health and disease, evolutionary relationships and environmental sciences.
-This course is designed to fulfill the Arts and Sciences requirement in Natural Sciences for all students who are non-Engineering majors.

-SCIE 211 | WATER SUSTAINABILITY (3-0-3) Prerequisite: ENGL 101, MATH 099 | F, S, SI
+SCIE 211 | WATER SUSTAINABILITY (3-0-3)

+Prerequisite: ENGL 101, MATH 099 | F, S, SI